mccartney/fxyt/README.md

     of commands.

-License
+Licence
 -------

 This is free and open source software.
-You can use, copy, modify, merge, publish, distribute, sublicense and/or sell copies of it, under the terms of the MIT License.
+You can use, copy, modify, merge, publish, distribute, sublicence and/or sell copies of it, under the terms of the MIT Licence.
 See [LICENSE.md][L] for details.

 This software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
 See [LICENSE.md][L] for details.

 [L]: LICENSE.md